Fer-Jg/TownyAdvanced-Spanish/Home.md

 ---

 ### Why Towny?
 One of Towny's strongest points is the ability for a server admin to configure Towny to their liking and then let the players make their decisions from there.
 There's no selection-wands, no players claiming odd-shaped regions to troll other players.
-Players can go at it alone or they can ally into complex groupings.
+Players can go it alone or they can ally into complex groupings.
 Players can do their own claiming, customize their protections in-game, kill, spawn, teleport, etc. all according to how the server admin has configured Towny.

 ---